MusGamezYT/XtraSolver/README.md

 ## 🧩 Troubleshooting
 - Ensure Tampermonkey and the script are both enabled
 - Clear your browser cache if the script doesn’t load
 - Replace your old script if a new version is released
+- Refresh XtraMath